 Almost persuaded, turn not away;

 Jesus invites you here,

 Almost persuaded, harvest is past!

 Almost persuaded, doom comes at last!

 Almost, but lost!

-At that time I didn’t know anything about the composer or under what circumstances he wrote it or his biography (There was no Internet as we know it now or it was barely starting out and very expensive) but as I sang the words of the song, I had a deep conviction that God was speaking to me and I felt that the song was composed about me.
+At that time I didn’t know anything about the composer or under what circumstances he wrote it.
+(There was no Internet as we know it now; it was probably barely starting out and was very expensive) but as I sang the words of the song, I had a deep conviction that God was speaking to me and I felt that the song was all about about me.
 As I descended down each stanza, I felt the gloom of being eternally lost increase and I felt that God was giving me a chance to come to him.
 I sensed that there were unknown people praying for me and then I was suddenly overwhelmed and started weeping.
 I am not sure of all that happened at that moment, but once I finished, there was a complete sense of peace, calm and joy which filled me which I had never experienced before.
 I felt so light that I imagined that I could jump through the concrete roof of the flat into the sky and through the other houses on top of it too.
 My experience was different from the rest who for example usually respond to an altar call at a revival meeting.
 I remember lifting my hands at a popular meeting and asking God to come into my life till my hands ached and nothing happened.
-God had a time and place to meet with me at the lowest ebb in my life -probably the only time and place where I would answer his call!
+God had a time and place to meet with me -at the lowest ebb in my life -probably the only time and place where I would respond to His call!

 This post has been read 20 times